-The doctoral program welcomes individuals with a bachelor's or master's degree in psychology or a specialist degree in school psychology.
+The doctoral program welcomes individuals with a bachelor's or master's degree in psychology.
 Those who hold the bachelor's degree must have completed a minimum of 18 credit hours in psychology.
 All applicants must demonstrate scholastic ability and interpersonal skills to be an effective psychological practitioner in the schools.

 School psychology is consistently ranked among the top careers.
 The 2012-2013 Occupational Outlook Handbook, published by the U.S. Department of Labor, projects psychology job growth to increase by 12%.
 Moreover, according to US News 25 Best Jobs of 2013, school psychology is the 14th best job and is projected to grow by 22% by the year 2020 with an unemployment rate of 1.4%, indicating that school psychology is a promising occupation (Graves, 2013).

 |PSY 8105||Development: Adult and Older Adult||1.5|

 |PSY 8110||Psychology of Exceptional and At-Risk Children||3|

 |PSY 8225||Social Aspects of Behavior||3|